Image 01

 Books and Edited Collections

 The BRICS and Collective Financial Statecraft. (with Cynthia A. Roberts and Saori N. Katada).
-New York: Oxford University Press, forthcoming Fall 2017.
+New York: Oxford University Press, 2018.

 Unexpected Outcomes: How Emerging Economies Survived the Global Financial Crisis (ed. with Carol Wise and Saori N. Katada).
 Washington, D.C.: Brookings Institution, 2015.